Is my tax based on my equity or my taxable gain?

 1) Purchase a replacement property which is equal to or greater in value than the net selling price of your relinquished (exchange) property, and

-2) Move all equity from one property to the other; the gain will be totally deferred.
+2) Move all equity from one property to the other and replace your debt; the gain should be totally deferred.

 Yes, like-kind refers more to the type of investment than to the type of property.
 Think in terms of investment real estate for investment real estate, business assets for business assets, etc.